How to Recycle Used Motorcycle Oil

 Step 2.
 Pour the oil into reusable containers with tight lids.

 Step 3.
-Place your filter in a plastic bag or another sealed container.
+Place the oil filter in a plastic bag or another sealed container.

 NOTE: Milk jugs are commonly used to recycle oil, but the oil can actually eat through the material.
 The oil's original container is a better choice for recycling oil.